aryankpandey/LEXI/README.md

 ## What is LEXI?

-LEXI is an AI assistant designed around one simple idea:
+LEXI is an AI assistant designed around one simple idea:-

 **Humans speak.
 AI should speak back.**